kyma-project/terraform-module/README.md

 terraform apply -var-file=.tfvars -auto-approve
 ```

-Once terraform is finished, there will be a new `kubeconfig.yaml` file in the root module folder, providing you the access to the newly created Kyma runtime.
+Once Terraform is finished, there will be a new `kubeconfig.yaml` file in the root module folder, providing you access to the newly created Kyma runtime.

 ```
 .